anthonybeckett/c-sharp-notes/README.md

 **Analogy (Airport Security):**
 - **SPF** → Checks if the passenger is on the approved list.
-- **DKIM** → Confirms their ID matches and hasn’t been altered.
+- **DKIM** → Confirms their ID matches and hasn't been altered.
-- **DMARC** → Decides to let them in, send them to security, or deny entry — and logs the event.
+- **DMARC** → Decides to let them in, send them to security, or deny entry and logs the event.

 ---